-- Pumpkin puree and fresh sage – added to bring wonderful fall flavor to this dish.
+- Pumpkin puree and fresh sage are added to bring wonderful fall flavor to this dish.

 Risotto is typically made with Arborio rice, a type of short-grain rice.
-It’s fat and oval-shaped with a white exterior.
-Arborio rice has a higher starch content than other varieties of rice.
-This starch releases when cooked, which results in the creamy consistency typical of risotto dishes.
+It's fat and oval-shaped with a white exterior.
+Arborio has a higher starch content than other varieties of rice.
+This starch is released when cooked, which results in the creamy consistency typical of risotto dishes.

 Arborio rice is widely available at most supermarkets and can be found in the rice aisle.

 Generally, a 3-1 ratio is appropriate: 3 cups of liquid to one cup of uncooked arborio rice.
 You can adjust this ratio slightly depending on other ingredients in the recipe.

 I prefer using broth or stock as the cooking liquid because it adds additional flavor to the rice.
 Purees, such as the pumpkin in this recipe, can also be added for flavor.
 You can also add cream at the end of the cooking process, along with cheese, to enhance the creaminess.

 Arborio rice is cooked by gradually adding hot liquid and cooking until the liquid is absorbed before adding more.
 This process shouldn't be rushed.
 This gradual method draws the starch out of the rice and creates a creamy texture.

 - Start by sauteing the onion in butter.
 Meanwhile, heat the broth in a separate saucepan.

 - Add the rice to the onion and butter and toast it for a few minutes.